UnicoLab/FlowyML/docs/architecture/stacks.md

 ## Overview

-UniFlow's stack system provides a flexible, modular architecture for running pipelines across different infrastructure environments.
+flowyml's stack system provides a flexible, modular architecture for running pipelines across different infrastructure environments.
 Similar to ZenML, stacks are composable collections of components that define where and how your pipelines execute.

 ## Core Concepts